olimpioluis/projeto-integrador/README.md

     ● To be able to consult the stock, list which products are in which warehouse and data a specific product, also understand in which warehouse it is stored.

-    ●  Being able to register the purchase order so that employees
+    ●  Being able to register a purchase order

 ```
 ## About CI/CD this project